libscie/api/README.md

 > _async_ `listContent()`

-Returns an array containing all the `content` modules together with metadata saved in the local db.
+Returns an array containing all the `content` modules (flattened rawJSON data) together with metadata saved in the local db.

 ### listProfiles

 > _async_ `listProfiles()`

-Returns an array containing all the `profile` modules together with metadata saved in the local db.
+Returns an array containing all the `profile` modules (flattened rawJSON data) together with metadata saved in the local db.

 ### list

 > _async_ `list()`

-Returns an array containing all the modules and metadata saved in the local db.
+Returns an array containing all the modules (flattened rawJSON data) and metadata saved in the local db.

 ### openFile